Currentlib/animatronicjs/README.md

-# animatronicjs
+# panima
-simple animations framework, made by stupid for stupid
+simple animations library, made by stupid for stupid

 <br>
 <a href='https://animatronic.000webhostapp.com/'>DEMO</a>